-There is quite a bit of detail in what follows, in order to clearly explain each step of my system so you can try something similar for yourself.
-Hopefully, you can adapt it into a system that will suit you as well as this one suits me.
-I’ve been using this system consistently for eight years now, and it took quite a bit of trial and error in the time before that to develop an approach to planning and productivity that I found helpful.
+I’ve been using this system consistently since 2008, but it took quite a bit of trial and error in the time before that to develop an approach to planning and productivity that I found helpful.
 If you take the time to read this through, I think you’ll find at least a couple of approaches that will work for your own preferences and situation.

 Setting up my system begins at the end of every year, when I make three lists.
 I include all areas of my life in these lists — business, health, relationships, etc.

-- My successes, accomplishments, and breakthroughs in the past year.
+- My successes, accomplishments, and breakthroughs in the past year

-- My failures, disappointments, and breakdowns for the year.
+- My failures, disappointments, and breakdowns for the year

-- My intentions, themes, and areas of focus for the year to come.
+- My intentions, themes, and areas of focus for the year to come

 Listing the successes and failures is fairly easy now that I always have the prior year’s plan to look at.
 The first time I did this, though, it was difficult to remember what had happened earlier in the year.
 You might want to refer to your appointment calendar, personal journal, social media posts, or saved documents, files, or emails to help jog your memory.
 A look through your checkbook and credit card statements can also be quite enlightening.

-Now that I’ve done this for several years running, I find that the intentions for the next year flow naturally out of contemplating my successes and failures.
+Now that I’ve done this for multiple years running, I find that the intentions for the next year flow naturally out of contemplating my successes and failures.
 I like to wait at least 24 hours, though, after completing the success/failure lists before I tackle the intentions.
 If setting new intentions doesn’t come quite as easily for you, you might try journaling about it, drawing or painting it, dancing it out, discussing it with a supportive friend, or considering it with your coach, if you have one.

-I usually end up with five to seven intentions or themes for each year.
+I usually end up with three to five major intentions or themes for each year.
 You might think of these as lighthouses in the fog — they remind you where you are trying to go, what dangers you might encounter, and help you get back on track when you get lost.
-They are similar in many ways to New Year’s resolutions.
-For example, one year, one of mine was the intention “I will limit the number of projects I engage in simultaneously to a number manageable enough to make substantial progress on all.”
-For another year, one of my themes was “Filling the well — replenishing mind and spirit before they run dry.”
+They serve as my personal version of New Year’s resolutions.

 Before I go on to the next step, notice that I record my successes, failures, and intentions in “lists.”
 I am a word person, and lists are a good match for the way I typically think.
 If you are a picture person, or a music person, or a movement person, feel free to record your own successes/failures/intentions in any way that works for you.
 Just make sure you have enough data to work with in order to get very concrete about your future plans.

 The next step is where the notebook comes in.
 Mine is spiral bound, with college ruled pages.
 At the top of the first three pages, I write “20XX Goals, Projects and Commitments.”
 Underneath that, I write headings that categorize my planned activities for the year into related groups.
-My three categories for this year are:
+My three categories for the current year are:

 - Health and Personal Growth